 In line with this, the company made progress on projects in the Alvheim area, which would be tied back to the Alvheim FPSO.
 This includes the Frosk field, which is on track for its first oil in the first half of 2023; Kobra East Gekko project for which first oil is expected in 2024; and Trell & Trine with first oil slated for 2025.

 Oil & gas projects slated for FIDs and PDOs in December

-Moreover, Aker BP revealed that it is preparing for final investment decisions on multiple projects as all technical work has been completed and all FEEDs were finalized during Q3 2022.
+Moreover, Aker BP is preparing for final investment decisions on multiple projects as all technical work has been completed and all FEEDs were finalised during Q3 2022.
 Therefore, the Norwegian firm is on track to submit PDOs for several oil and gas projects by year-end.